-Since last year April, WhatsApp has been testing and developing a new feature to be added to the messaging app.
-WhatsApp has now started rolling out digital payment option within the application for some users on Android and iOS.
+Since last year’s April, WhatsApp has been testing and developing a new feature to be added to the messaging app.
+WhatsApp has now started rolling out digital payment options within the application for some users on Android and iOS.

-WhatsApp Payment feature has been released exclusively for Indian Audience.
-WhatsApp has also recently released a dedicated app for small and medium-size businesses, WhatsApp business app.
+WhatsApp has also recently released a dedicated app for small and medium-sized businesses, WhatsApp business app.
 Now SMBs can easily sell their products and receive payments on WhatsApp itself.

-This release will give a serious threat to other digital payment applications as people would prefer WhatsApp payment as it gives the option for transaction between different digital wallets.
-On the other hand this release is good news for SMB as they can now conduct their business dealing through WhatsApp business app and receive money through the same application.
+This release will give a serious threat to other digital payment applications as people would prefer WhatsApp payment as it gives the option for transactions between different digital wallets.
+On the other hand, this release is good news for SMB as they can now conduct their business dealing through the WhatsApp business app and receive money through the same application.